flexera-public/ui-build-tools/README.md

       }[],
     }

+## Running tasks after build

+If you need to run some post-build tasks, you need to override the `build` task for your bundle.
+For example:

+    gulp.task('app:build', ['app:build-tasks'], () => {
+      // do things here...
+    });

+Make sure to make it depend on the `build-tasks` task for the bundle otherwise your build won't do much.

 ## The generated tasks

 The tasks generated depend on the configuration and the files found in the bundle.
 For example, without `spec.ts` no test tasks will be created.